Why do I need an air purifier?

 tight seals trap all kinds of contaminants in your home: pollen that blows in when a door or window is opened, cat dander that hitches a ride on

-clothing, or chemicals and irritants released by cleaners and perfumes.
+clothing, chemicals and irritants released by cleaners or cooking,and volatile organic compounds (VOCs) which off-gas from furniture and carpet.
 Pollutants like tobacco smoke, pollen, mold, dust, and animal dander

 can cause asthmatic and allergic reactions, making homes unpleasant and unhealthy for allergy and asthma sufferers.
 Other contaminants, like

-chemically reactive gases and volatile organic compounds, can cause allergic reactions and more serious health problems.
+chemically reactive gases and VOCs, can cause allergic reactions with some being carcinogenic and/or

 Even if your symptoms are not noticeable now, that doesn't mean the air inside your home is clean.
 According to the EPA, health affects may show

-up only after long or repeated exposure; therefore, it's a good idea to clean the air in your home now, especially if you have kids.
+up only after long or repeated exposure; therefore, it's a good idea to clean the air in your home now, especially if you have children.
 Prolonged

-exposure to airborne allergens and pollutants can cause allergies (and more serious health problems) to develop later in life.
+exposure to airborne allergens and pollutants have been linked to allergies (and more serious health problems) developing later in life.

 What is a HEPA filter?